eoinkelly/ember-runloop-handbook/README.md

 2. All application developers an opportuntity to work with the newly changed DOM before it is rendered - the `afterRender` queue is the solution to many questions!
 TODO: imporve this
-3. Interface with other JS code that attaches event listeners to the DOM.
+3. Interface with other Javascript code that attaches event listeners to the DOM.